-Adaptations made to the curriculum and the learning environment of children with SEN the form of different learning/tasks being set, additional resources being provided or specific training being given to staff.
+Adaptations made to the curriculum and the learning environment of children with SEND

+All staff have a clear understanding of the needs of the individual children within their class and around the academy.
+They make a conscious decision to make reasonable adjustments to include and support all learners.
+Differentiation is embedded in our curriculum and daily teaching practice.
+This may take the form of different learning/tasks being set, additional resources being provided or specific training being given to staff.
 Where appropriate, we tailor learning to topics of specific interest to children.
 For example, a child with a particular interest in animals may be encouraged to use this knowledge in a non-fiction piece of writing.